pyrsia/pyrsia/docs/tutorials/demo.md

 > Final Step: "sha256:3d243047344378e9b7136d552d48feb7ea8b6fe14ce0990e0cc011d5e369626a" successfully retrieved!
 ```

-This shows the image was available in the Pyrsia network, retrieved and stored locally.
+This shows the image wasn't available locally, but it was available in the Pyrsia network, retrieved and stored locally.

 Next, remove the image from the local docker cache, and retrieve it again: